NOGRAPHY/NOGRAPHY/README.md

 ## Deploy frontend
 1. Commit and push to master branch
+2. Wait ~ 2 minutes
-2. Check [https://nography.cc](https://nography.cc) for your changes
+3. Check [https://nography.cc](https://nography.cc) for your changes